solegalli/trainindatablog/_posts/2023-05-25-feature-importance-with-python.md

 from feature_engine.selection import RecursiveFeatureElimination
 ```

-We load and split the data as per the previous section, so I will skip those steps here and jump
+We load and split the data as per the previous section, so I will skip those steps here and directly
-directly to estimating feature importance by recursive feature elimination.
+compute the feature importance by recursive feature elimination.

 The RecursiveFeatureElimination from Feature-engine is designed to select features based on the
 performance drop.
 But here, we will only use it to determine the feature's importance.
 Through